-Probate is a court-supervised legal process that may be required after someone dies.
-Probate gives someone, usually the surviving spouse or other close family member, authority to gather the deceased person’s assets, pay debts and taxes, and eventually transfer assets to the people who inherit them.
+Probate in Virginia is a court-supervised legal process that may be required after someone dies.
+Probate gives someone, usually the surviving spouse or other close family member, authority to gather the deceased person's assets, pay debts and taxes, and eventually transfer assets to the people who inherit them.

 Probate court proceedings aren't always necessary.
 Usually, they are required only if the deceased person owned assets in his or her name alone.
 Other assets, called "nonprobate" property, can probably be transferred to their new owners without probate.